e00E/obs-amf/README.md

 I would like to:
 - Build as a standalone project instead of intrusively integrating with obs-studio.
-- Set up CI to perform automated builds and release of artifacts.

 # TODOs

 - Set detailed (hover) descriptions for settings.
 - Query capabilities for some settings to determine maximum values.
 - Make settings easier to understand and prevent misconfiguration by grouping into related settings, disabling incompatible settings like different rate control methods), grouping into commonly used and expert settings.
-- Allow the user to choose the GPU device.
-How should this interact with texture based encoding which has to be on same GPU?
 - Double check video format conversions.
 - Double check color space conversions.
 Are we using the right values for SRGB?
 Should we use the extra HDR settings in AMF?
 - Compare to https://github.com/obsproject/obs-studio/pull/4538 which has advanced color settings and texture support.